MATH 0026 Practical Mathematics (WSTC)

 Legacy Code 900115

-Description This unit has been designed to develop the students' mathematical literacy and mathematical thinking necessary for further education, work and everyday life.
-The unit aims to build on existing skills, develop skills in new areas and encourage students' confidence in their own ability by applying mathematical concepts to a series of real life problems.
+Description This subject has been designed to develop the students' mathematical literacy and mathematical thinking necessary for further education, work and everyday life.
+The subject aims to build on existing skills, develop skills in new areas and encourage students' confidence in their own ability by applying mathematical concepts to a series of real life problems.

 School Western Sydney The College